Aged Care Assessment

 • Australian National Aged Care Classification (AN-ACC) assessors, who asses residential aged care funding.

-You do not need an ACAT assessment for aged care services that are not funded by the Federal Government.
-However, most nursing homes (aged care homes) are government-subsidised so you will still need an ACAT assessment.
+You do not need a government assessment for aged care services that are not funded by the Federal Government.
+However, most nursing homes (aged care homes) are government-subsidised so you will still need an assessment.

 Understanding the assessment